Northwestern’s Approach to Risk Management

 Northwestern University strives to keep students, faculty, and parents informed of conditions and decisions related to student safety and well-being.
 However, in these changing times, it is necessary that each student take responsibility for his/her own safety by staying informed and conducting him/herself accordingly.
 (More on Student Preparation).

-If you have any questions regarding travel health, safety, or security, please contact Julie Anne Friend, Associate Director for International Safety and Security, email@example.com or (847) 467-3175.
+If you have any questions regarding travel health, safety, or security, please contact Julie Anne Friend, Director of Global Safety and Security, at firstname.lastname@example.org or (847) 467-3175.
 To report an emergency after regular business hours, DO NOT send email.
 Call the NUPD 24/7 number at (847) 491-3456.